-On this day in 1996, the legendary cigar-chomping performer George Burns dies at his home in Beverly Hills, California, just weeks after celebrating his 100th birthday.
+On March 9, 1996, the legendary cigar-chomping performer George Burns dies at his home in Beverly Hills, California, just weeks after celebrating his 100th birthday.

 Born Nathan Birnbaum in New York City, Burns was one of 12 children.
 As a young child, he sang for pennies on street corners and in saloons, and at age 13, he started a dance academy with a friend.
 In 1922, Burns was performing the latest in a string of song-and-dance acts in Newark, New Jersey, when he teamed up with a fellow performer, Gracie Allen.
 Though Allen began as the straight one in their partnership, her natural comedic ability prompted Burns to rewrite their material to give her most of the punch lines.
 From then on, Burns played the straight man to Allen’s ditz, with hilarious results.

 In 1950, The George Burns and Gracie Allen Show made a seamless transition to television, airing on CBS and becoming one of the top-ranked programs for the duration of the decade.
 The Burns-Allen team remained in the public eye until Allen’s retirement in 1959.
-She died of a heart attack in 1964, at the age of 58.
+She died of a heart attack in 1964.
 Though Allen was a Roman Catholic, Burns buried her with Episcopal rites, explaining that as a Jewish man he couldn’t be buried in Catholic-consecrated ground, and he wanted to be buried beside her.

 After Burns underwent major heart surgery in 1975 at the age of 79, his career got a second wind.
 That year, he played a retired vaudevillian in the film adaptation of Neil Simon’s play The Sunshine Boys, co-starring Walter Matthau and Richard Benjamin.
 Burns won an Academy Award for Best Supporting Actor for the role.
 After that, there was no shortage of movie parts for the octogenarian actor, who played God in Oh God!
 (1977) and its sequels, Oh God!
 Book II (1980) and Oh God!
 You Devil (1984), in which Burns was featured as both God and the Devil.
 He also starred in Just You and Me, Kid (1979), Going in Style (1979) and Eighteen Again (1988).